 To edit a power, click on the pencil icon and input the changes you wish to make.
 You can change the name, description, and Action Points (AP) cost of most powers.
 You can also turn them into collaborative powers, which grant XP to the students when used.
 Once you’re done editing a power, click on the green checkmark to confirm.

 - Sentences: The sentences are a list of consequences that the students may receive when they fall in battle.
 When that happens, they will receive one random sentence from the list.
 You can add as many as you see fit by inputting a value and clicking the green checkmark.
 You can also edit or delete existing sentences by clicking on the pencil icon.

 - Random Events: The game comes with an existing list of random events.
 You should first make sure that all the existing events will work within your school.
 You can discard any random event by clicking on the pencil icon to open the editing screen.
 Then, click on the “Delete Event” button in the lower left corner.
 You can add or edit any of the existing events.
 You’ll find more information on how to create and edit random events here.

 - Game Rules: These rules are applied to every class using your default settings.
 You can edit them to fit the needs of your organization (such as by changing the percentage grade over which students gain XP).
 These settings will affect how the game is played and the general pace.
 Once you’re done editing the game rules, click on the “Save” button to save your settings.

 If you no longer need one of your class settings list, select it in the lefthand column and click the “Delete Settings” button in the central column.

 What does it look like for teachers?

-When a teacher from your district creates a new class from their Teacher Dashboard, they’ll have to check the “Import settings from an existing class” checkbox.
+When a teacher from your district creates a new class from their Teacher Dashboard, they’ll have to select the “Import settings” option.
 In the settings list, they’ll be able to select settings from your school: